envoyproxy/gateway/site/content/en/latest/api/extension_types.md

  The default is TLS 1.2 if this is not specified. |
 | `maxVersion` _[TLSVersion](#tlsversion)_ | Max specifies the maximal TLS protocol version to allow
  The default is TLS 1.3 if this is not specified. |
-| `ciphers` _string array_ | CipherSuites specifies the set of cipher suites supported when negotiating TLS 1.0 - 1.2.
+| `ciphers` _string array_ | Ciphers specifies the set of cipher suites supported when negotiating TLS 1.0 - 1.2.
 This setting has no effect for TLS 1.3.
- In non-FIPS Envoy Proxy builds, the default cipher list is: - [ECDHE-ECDSA-AES128-GCM-SHA256|ECDHE-ECDSA-CHACHA20-POLY1305] - [ECDHE-RSA-AES128-GCM-SHA256|ECDHE-RSA-CHACHA20-POLY1305] - ECDHE-ECDSA-AES256-GCM-SHA384 - ECDHE-RSA-AES256-GCM-SHA384
+ In non-FIPS Envoy Proxy builds the default cipher list is: - [ECDHE-ECDSA-AES128-GCM-SHA256|ECDHE-ECDSA-CHACHA20-POLY1305] - [ECDHE-RSA-AES128-GCM-SHA256|ECDHE-RSA-CHACHA20-POLY1305] - ECDHE-ECDSA-AES256-GCM-SHA384 - ECDHE-RSA-AES256-GCM-SHA384
  In builds using BoringSSL FIPS the default cipher list is: - ECDHE-ECDSA-AES128-GCM-SHA256 - ECDHE-RSA-AES128-GCM-SHA256 - ECDHE-ECDSA-AES256-GCM-SHA384 - ECDHE-RSA-AES256-GCM-SHA384 |
 | `ecdhCurves` _string array_ | ECDHCurves specifies the set of supported ECDH curves.
 In non-FIPS Envoy Proxy builds the default curves are: - X25519 - P-256
  In builds using BoringSSL FIPS the default curve is: - P-256 |